Muhammed-Sahad-c/Leet-Code-Solutions/readMe.md

 Let me know what you think and how you can help

-258. Add Digits.
+P  258   Add Digits.
-2619.
-Array Prototype Last.
+P  2619  Array Prototype Last.